Skip to content

 formattableDefault output format: table, json, or plain.

-Manage this file with skystate config set <key> <value>, skystate config get <key>, and skystate config list.
+Manage this file with sky config set <key> <value>, sky config get <key>, sky config list, sky config unset <key>, and sky config path.

 The Network-First Model